bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 So it's more about even hiding metadata rather than the public data itself.
 And right now, for example, it's trivial for ISPs to just detect also that you run a Bitcoin node, because all the packets, they start with the same network magic.
 And therefore, it's just easy to passively detect that you run that.
-And the packages can also be pampered with.
+And the packages can also be tampered with.
 So what ISPs could also do, they could selectively just censor single transactions if they wanted to.
 And with the BIP324 we can even hide the fact that we run a Bitcoin node from the beginning, which is very nice, I think.